×

 OE tyres for a car will have features that are aligned with the vehicle’s components, such as braking components, suspension systems, and wheel alignment, giving higher levels of performance to the vehicle.

-Giving that OE tyres cater to their respected vehicles, car tyre features such as noise levels, fuel efficiency, and grip will typically be optimal for the vehicle’s performance.
+Given that OE tyres cater to their respective vehicles, car tyre features such as noise levels, fuel efficiency, and grip will typically be optimal for the vehicle’s performance.

 Safety is also a component of why car manufacturers use OE tyres.
 This is ensured by the car company that is producing the vehicle, with regular safety checks and tests between different tyre models before choosing what tyre will be originally equipped to their car model.

-The relationships built between both tyre and car manufacturing companies essentially benefits the outcome of their products, giving customers optimal performance throughout their driving experience.
+The relationships built between both tyre and car manufacturing companies essentially benefit the outcome of their products, giving customers optimal performance throughout their driving experience.

 Tyre models produced by the manufacturers will feature markings that indicate what vehicle manufacturer has chosen that specific model to be one of their OE tyres.